LiamGraham/trello-convert/README.md

 Have", "Could Have", and "Won't Have").
 "Must Have" stories will be place in the list named "Must Have", and so on.

+The story ID is based on the position of the story card on the board.
+Cards are numbered from top to bottom and left to right - i.e. The first card in the "Must Have" list is
+#1, the second card is #2, and the bottom card in the "Won't Have" list is #n for n
+story cards.

 Refer to the [example Trello board](https://trello.com/b/VhYYh3YQ/csse3002-example-trello-board) to see what a correctly formatted and organised board looks like.